photodude/G2MotorDriver/README.md

 This is a library for the Arduino IDE that interfaces with the [Pololu G2 High-Power Motor Driver breakout board](https://www.pololu.com/product/2991).
 It makes it simple to drive one brushed DC motor.

 The library is highly influenced by the [Pololu Dual VNH5019 Motor Driver Shield](https://github.com/pololu/dual-vnh5019-motor-shield) with much of the code base and readme originating from that library.
+Additional functions are based on the [dual-g2-high-power-motor-shield](https://github.com/pololu/dual-g2-high-power-motor-shield).
 With that said extensive modifications have been made and many variable renamed to reflect use with the G2 High-Power Motor Driver breakout board

 ## Supported platforms